Student rights and responsibilities

 Exmatriculation means the deletion of a student from the matriculation register.
 Reasons for exmatriculation may be:

-- completion of the curriculum and receiving a diploma;
+- completion of the curriculum to the full extent;

 - poor academic progress;